sahikabetul/Pneumonia-Detection-From-Chest-X-Rays-and-FDA-Submission/README.md

 # Pneumonia Detection from Chest X-Rays and FDA Submission

-## 2D Medical Image Classification - Udacity AI for Healthcare Course
+## 2D Medical Image Classification and FDA Submission - Udacity AI for Healthcare Course

 In this project, I analyzed data from the NIH Chest X-ray Dataset and train a CNN to classify a given chest x-ray for the presence or absence of pneumonia.
 This project culminate in a model that can predict the presence of pneumonia with human radiologist-level accuracy that can be prepared for submission to the FDA for 510(k) clearance as software as a medical device.
 As part of the submission preparation, I formally described my model, the data that it was trained on, and a validation plan that meets FDA criteria.